 I. Commuting allowance

-For those that do meet that requirement, you must report to HR at CC2 on your mode of transportation.
-They will calculate the total cost per month, and provide you with that in your paycheck.
-For CC2 you will be provided with a maximum of 20,000 yen per month.
-Anything over that will be paid out of pocket, so if you are considering moving, please try to keep the commute cost in mind so that you don’t end up having to pay!
+For those that do meet that requirement, you must report to HR at CC2 and inform them of your mode of transportation.
+They will calculate the total cost per month, and you will receive that amount as a stipend.
+CC2 will provide a maximum of 20,000 yen per month towards transportation.
+Any amount surpassing that will be paid out of pocket, so if you are considering moving, please keep commute costs in mind so that you won’t need to pay!

-For insurance purposes, it is strongly advised that you do not use a transportation service that you have not report to HR about (EX: Taking a bus instead of a train).
-This will complicate things for insurance should you somehow get hurt or into an accident mid-commute.
+For insurance purposes, we strongly advise that you do not use a method of transportation that you have not reported to HR about (taking the bus when you have reported that you take a train to commute, for example.)
+This would complicate insurance proceedings should you somehow get hurt or find yourself in an accident mid-commute.

 II.
 Annual paid leave

 When being hired at a company, there is generally a probationary period you will have to undergo until you can receive certain benefits.
 One of those benefits is the employee’s annual paid leave, or paid holidays.
-As a general rule CyberConnect2 provides its employees with 10 days of paid leave, but you will not receive these to use until half a year passes from the start of your contract.
+As a general rule CyberConnect2 provides its employees with 10 days of paid leave, but you will not receive these until six months have passed from the start of your contract.

 III.
 Social insurance